-Table 14 below provides a listing by month of the delivered MWs, MWhs, areenhouse gas (GHG) emissions factor, and total GHG emissions in metric tons of carbon dioxide equivalent (MT CO2e).
+Table 11 below provides a listing by month of the delivered MWs, MWhs, GHG emissions factor, and total GHG emissions in metric tons of carbon dioxide equivalent (MT CO2e).
 The delivery period for the transactions was June 1, 2023, to October 31, 2023.
 The Imported Firm Energy emissions data has been aggregated to protect confidentiality, pursuant to the import agreements.

-Approximately 15 percent of the generation (138,696 MWh out of 909,386 MWh) from imported firm energy were from zero or low-emission resources as categorized by the CARB.22 The remaining 85 percent (770,690 MWh) were from non-specified energy resources.
+Approximately 15 percent of the generation (138,696 MWh out of 920,838 MWh) from imported firm energy were from zero or low-emission resources as categorized by the CARB.21 The remaining 85 percent (782,142 MWh) were from non-specified energy resources.
 This means that the seller of electricity does not provide information on the specific assets or asset types that are generating the electricity.
-Consequently, the emissions are based on CARB's default emissions rate-which is that of a single-cycle natural gas-fired power plant.
+Consequently, the emissions are based on CARB's default emissions rate-which is that of a single-cycle natural gas fueled power plant.
 The party responsible for paying the GHG allowance is the entity that imports the energy to California.
 For the majority of the imported energy transactions, PG&E, SCE, and SDG&E took on the role of the importer and were responsible for the GHG allowance costs.
-There were some individual transactions where the seller of that product to PG&E, SCE, and SDG&E took on the role of the importer and in those cases the seller was responsible for paying the GHG allowance costs.
+In some individual transactions, the seller of that product took on the role of the importer, and in those cases, the seller was responsible for paying the GHG allowance costs.

-22 As determined by the California Air Resources Board, an asset-controlling supplier has an assigned system emission factor for the wholesale electricity procured from its system and
+21 As determined by the California Air Resources Board, an asset-controlling supplier has an assigned system emission factor for the wholesale electricity procured from its system and imported into California.
+This factor is small and thus the associated imports are categorized as having a low emissions factor. https://ww2.arb.ca.gov/mrr-acs.